Holiday Messaging

 Seasons Greetings - small

-Attendance Works has developed messaging and letters for school leaders hoping to encourage good attendance around the winter holidays.
+Attendance Works has developed messaging, letters and handouts for families to encourage good attendance around the winter holidays.
 We recommend:

-• Send a letter out before Thanksgiving and again in the weeks before the longer winter break urging students and families to avoid absences.
+• Send a letter out (see below) before Thanksgiving and again in the weeks before the longer winter break urging students and families to avoid absences.

 • Include the name and contact information for the school, and for organizations that can provide support to families if they need help.

-• Stress that as long as children are healthy, they should be encouraged to attend class when school is in session.
-Every day of school is an important opportunity for students to recover from the uncertainties of the last few years – to learn, connect to peers and teachers and benefit from classroom instructions.
+• Let families know that every day of school is an important opportunity for students to recover from the uncertainties of the last few years – to learn, connect to peers and teachers and benefit from classroom instructions.

 • Plan a special event for the first day after the holiday break to welcome students and staff back.
 If the school or teachers are equipped to text parents, send a text right before school starts again to remind them of special plans.

-We want to express our gratitude to everyone who continues to help keep students safe, healthy, connected and learning!
+We want to express our gratitude to everyone who continues to help students stay engaged, healthy and learning!

 • Download a Thanksgiving-themed letter in English and Spanish